jkassis/home/setup/installDebian.md

 # install snap (not really used for anything)
 sudo apt install snapd
-sudo systemctl enable --now snapd
+sudo systemctl enable --now snapd.socket snap install core

 # VS Code
 download the .deb file from the website